Jump to main navigation Skip to Content

 Purpose

-The programme aims to honour outstanding scientists and academics, expand their research opportunities, relieve them of administrative tasks, and help them employ particularly qualified early career researchers.
+The programme aims to honour outstanding scientists and academics, expand their research opportunities, and help them employ particularly qualified early career researchers.

 Number and Value of Awards